scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 The source code of an experiment is arguably the most important piece of information for reproducing any result.
 To manage rapidly evolving code, it is considered good practice to use a version control system, such as Git.
-In practice, however, research-code is often adapted too rapidly.
+In practice, however, research code is often adapted too rapidly.
 A common pattern is to quickly change something and start a run, even before properly committing the changes.
 To ensure reproducibility given such an unstructured implementation workflow, Sacred always stores the source files alongside the run information.
-Relevant source-files are automatically detected through inspection, which guarantees that the current version of the code is saved along with the run.
+Relevant source files are automatically detected through inspection, which guarantees that the current version of the code is saved along with the run.
 Alternatively, Sacred also supports a more strict Git-based workflow and can automatically collect the current commit and state of the repository for each run.
 The optional ``--enforce-clean`` flag forces the repository to be clean (not contain any uncommitted changes) before the experiment can be started.